alicelieutier/Single-Page-App/README.md

 # Single page app

-Here's a basic structure for a single page app.
+This is a very basic template for a single page app.
+Developed while coaching at Makers to provide students with a starting point for their first Javascript apps.

 ### Run tests:
 - open SpecRunner.html